joseph-flinn/site/frontend/posts/e2m-shield-vs-first-team.md

 I was introduced to the idea of First Team by Patrick Lencioni last year as I was assisting with conducting interviews for my new manager [[1](https://www.youtube.com/watch?v=BjE_mPoZPSg)].
-The general idea of First Team is prioritizing the alignment of the team of peers over representing and lobbying for team the leader is leading.
+The general idea of First Team is prioritizing the alignment of the team of peers over representing and lobbying for the team the leader is leading.
 While Lencioni focuses the idea of the First Team on the Executive Leadership team, it can and should be applied throughout the organization at all levels.
 As an engineering manager, I have two teams: the team of other engineering manager peers and the team that I lead.